datahaven-net/epp-python-client/README.md

 The interface between RPC server and RPC client was built using simple JSON-formatted requests and responses.

-RPC client requests consists of two tags that defines EPP command to be sent and requesting parameters - "cmd" and "args":
+RPC client requests consists of two tags that defines the name of the EPP command to be sent and list of input parameters:

 	{
         "cmd": "domain_info",